agurvich/agurvich.github.io/hydejack_builder/visualization/_posts/2022-8-20-FIRE-studio.md

 layout: post
 title: FIRE studio
 description: >
-  a package i wrote for conveniently projecting SPH data
+  FIRE Studio is a package I wrote to allow anyone to make publication quality images of simulation data.
+  Power to the people!
 sitemap: true
 hide_last_modified: true
 image: